 Following admission, any student who, because of a disability, needs a special accommodation with respect to any policy, practice, service or benefit, is requested to notify the Law School and provide appropriate documentation and information including the reason for the request and specific type of accommodation requested.
 In order to provide the accommodations in a timely manner, new students should inform the Law School of the need for accommodations well in advance of their matriculation.

-The Associate Dean for Academic Affairs is responsible for Fowler School of Law policies regarding students with disabilities.
+The Associate Dean for Student Affairs and Administration is responsible for Fowler School of Law policies regarding students with disabilities.